 “Second Hello” is featured in the exciting anthology LOVE LANGUAGES: A Limited Edition Collection, a collection of passionate stories of finding love even when words and circumstances put up barriers.

 Second Draft is a fun short story about a writer struggling with a wayward heroine.
 A handsome man from the past is standing right in front of both of them, but will either have the courage to acknowledge him?
 Get a copy free when you sign up for my newsletter!

-Don’t forget to sign up for my newsletter, Second Thoughts,* in which I’ll keep you up to date with new releases, other writers I love, and the occasional recipe!
+I send out my newsletter, Second Thoughts,* every few weeks.
+I’ll keep you up to date with books I’m loving, new releases, other writers I admire, and the occasional recipe!
 And remember, Second Draft is yours for free when you sign up!